AttributionScanner: A Visual Analytics System for Model Validation with Metadata-Free Slice Finding: Related Work

 \subsection{Visual Analytics for Model Explanation and Validation}

-Visual analytics have also proven effective for model explanation~\cite{xuan2022vac,lai2023explore, wang2024visual,prasad2022transform,huang2022conceptexplainer,chen2020oodanalyzer,li2022unified} and validation~\cite{robertson2023angler,chen2023unified,zhang2024slicing,yang2024foundation,jin2023shortcutlens}.
-Using pairwise feature combinations, \cite{kahng2016visual} produces data slices and assesses model performance with data cube analysis method.
-FairVis~\cite{cabrera2019fairvis} enables users to manually slice and inspect data slices based on domain knowledge to identify potential model biases.
-Errudite~\cite{wu2019errudite} develops a domain-specific language for data slicing of textual documents.
-Although manually slicing the data is useful to a certain extent, it is not scalable because of its expansiveness.
-To address this issue, SliceTeller~\cite{zhang2022sliceteller} combined an automatic slice finding algorithm with a visual analytics tool to allow the analysis and iterative refinement of models.
-However, it still required structured metadata to produce meaningful data slices.
-Our approach is for explainable model validation to eliminate the expensive metadata while involving effective human participation.
+Visual analytics has emerged as a powerful tool for both model explanation~\cite{xuan2022vac,lai2023explore, wang2024visual,prasad2022transform,huang2022conceptexplainer,chen2020oodanalyzer,li2022unified} and validation~\cite{robertson2023angler,chen2023unified,zhang2024slicing,yang2024foundation,jin2023shortcutlens,zhang2023labelvizier}.
+For instance, Kahng et al.~\cite{kahng2016visual} use pairwise feature combinations to produce data slices and assess model performance.
+FairVis~\cite{cabrera2019fairvis} enables domain users to manually slice data to identify model biases.
+Similarly, Errudite~\cite{wu2019errudite} develops a domain-specific language for slicing textual documents.
+While manual slicing is useful, it is not scalable due to its labor-intensive nature.
+To address this, SliceTeller~\cite{zhang2022sliceteller} combines an automatic slice-finding algorithm with a visual analytics tool, allowing for iterative refinement of models.
+However, it still relies on structured metadata to produce meaningful slices.
+Our approach, \systemname{}, eliminates the need for expensive metadata while incorporating effective human participation, making it a scalable and accessible solution for explainable model validation.